-The root of a number expresses another number that, when multiplied by itself times, will result in Aside from the radical symbol, the notation is made up of the radicand and the index
+The root of a number a expresses another number that, when multiplied by itself n times, will result in a.
+Aside from the radical symbol, the notation is made up of the radicand a and the n.

-The resulting number is commonly called a radical.
-For example, the radical expression is the
+The resulting number is commonly called a radical